 This is especially true if you want to get to earn 6-8 figures a year on the side.

-Sometimes it seems overwhelming when you are first staring off because you wonder how you could ever create that type of money stream.
+Sometimes it seems overwhelming when you’re first getting started because you wonder how you could ever create any type of money stream.

 Income Stream Simplification: